HackerN64/F3DEX3/README.md

 There are several selectable configuration settings when building F3DEX3, which can be enabled in any combination.
-With a couple minor exceptions, none of these settings affect the GBI--in fact, you can swap between the microcode versions on a per-frame basis if you build multiple versions into your game.
+With a couple minor exceptions, none of these settings affect the GBI--in fact, you can swap between the microcode versions on a per-frame basis if you build multiple versions into your romhack.

+### No Occlusion Plane (NOC)

+If you are not using the occlusion plane feature in your romhack, you can use this configuration, which removes the computation of the occlusion plane in the vertex processing pipeline, saving some RSP time.

+If you care about performance, please do consider using the occlusion plane!
+When it occludes even a small percentage of the total triangles drawn, not only is RDP time saved (which is the point), but RSP time is also saved when those tris are not drawn.
+This can offset the extra RSP time for computing the occlusion plane for all vertices.

+You can also build both the NOC and base microcodes into your ROM and switch between them on a per-frame basis.
+If there is no occlusion plane active or the best occlusion plane candidate would be very small on screen, you can use the NOC microcode and save RSP time.
+If there is a significant occlusion plane, you can use the base microcode and reduce the RDP time.
+You could also determine which version to use on the profiling results from the previous frame: if the RSP is the bottleneck (e.g. the RDP `CLK - CMD` is high), use the NOC version, and otherwise use the base version.

-### Legacy Vertex Pipeline
+### Legacy Vertex Pipeline (LVP)

 The primary tradeoff for all the new lighting features in F3DEX3 is increased RSP time for vertex processing.
-For a basic configuration without lighting or with one directional light, when F3DEX2 is at its fastest, vertex processing in F3DEX3 takes roughly **2.5x** the RSP cycles as in F3DEX2.
-However, under most circumstances, this is not an issue at all:
+The base version of F3DEX3 takes about **2-2.5x** more RSP time for vertex processing than F3DEX2 (see Performance Results section below), assuming no lighting or directional lights only.
+However, under most circumstances, this does not affect the game's overall
+framerate:
 - This only applies to vertex processing, not triangle processing or other miscellaneous microcode tasks.
 So the total RSP cycles spent doing useful work during the frame is only modestly increased.